 This is where science words can boggle your mind, don’t worry, this is really, really straight forward.
 Neither are scary.

 Chemical sunscreens are made from ingredients that are able to absorb the damaging energy of UV light.
 They don’t get to play with your skin because they’re absorbed well before they reach it.
 Because chemical sunscreens interact with UV light by absorbing it, they get used-up.
-It’s like flour, water and yeast being baked to make bread, once it’s reacted, it’s not coming back to be flour, water and yeast.
+It’s like flour, water and yeast being baked to make bread, once it’s reacted, it’s not coming back to be flour, water and yeast ever again.

 4. How much sunscreen for face and neck?

-Great question!
+Fantastic question.
 Your face and neck should enjoy sun protection 365 days a year – more about why very soon.
 When sunscreens get tested for their SPF ratings, they travel to a laboratory, get spread at a set thickness onto a plastic, square plate.
 Then, this plate gets UV light shone onto one side.
 On the other side of this plate, there’s a UV detector… and you guessed it, depending on how many UV rays travel through, determines the SPF rating given to the sunscreen.

 The magic number my friend is 2mg/cm2.